gsantner/memetastic/README.md

 # MemeTastic
 <img src="/app/src/main/ic_launcher-web.png" align="left" width="100" hspace="10" vspace="10">
-<b>Simple Meme Creator</b> which allows to download most common templates.
-Completly ad-free,
+<b>Simple Meme Creator</b>.
+Completly ad-free, and adds no watermarks.
-and adds no watermarks.
 Memes can be created from templates downloaded from the MemeTastic archive, from pictures shared into the app and pictures from gallery & camera.

 <div style="display:flex;" >